- Read Student FAQs

 5 ECTS module corresponds to about 100-125 hours of study time.
-This includes the several hours of lectures (30+ for undersgrads, 20+ for postgrads) organised on campus that students have to attend.
-The new academic year structure is dense and good time management is essential.
+This includes the several hours of lectures (30+ for undersgrads, 20+ for postgrads).
+The academic year structure is dense and good time management is essential.

 Contacting the lecturer

-A Discussion Forum is/will be opened online with Blackboard to post queries and is used as the primary tool for discussion on topics related to the course.
+A Discussion Forum is/will be opened online (e.g. with Blackboard or/or Teams/Yammer provided to students in TCD) to post queries and is used as the primary tool for discussion on topics related to the course.
 Emails from students in my taught modules might be overlooked for logistic and time management reasons.
 If so, please ask questions during classes or flag this email to me directly at the end of the class.

 Playing with data is an important part of Statistics modules.
 Help is given on this webpage for using R in the context of time series.
 It is advised to do this labs on your own study time to get to be familiar with using R for forecasting.
 An example of report written with R (*.Rmd) is also available for download on Github.